Sampsonyu/Data_Modelling_with_PostgreSQL/README.md

 * Define fact and dimension tables for a star schema for a particular analytic focus
 * Write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL

+## Prerequisites

+This project makes the folowing assumptions:

+* Python 3 is available
+* `pandas` and `psycopg2` are available
+* A PosgreSQL database is available on localhost

 ## File Overview
 - `data/song_data/` - contains our song data in json format. files are partitioned by the first three letters of each song's track ID
 - `data/log_data/` - contains our user activity logs in json format. files are partitioned by year and month